chapmanjacobd/reddit_mining/README.md

 Digital Humanities sentiment analysis and effective prosody research data samples and data transformation code

+I made a big mistake by lowercasing the URLs in the reddit_links dataset.
+I recommend you use https://the-eye.eu/redarcs/ instead.

 ## List of Subreddits

 There are over two million subreddits but I've curated a list of the top ~60,000 or so.